caiks/WBOT02/README.md

 	"warning_action" : false
 }
 ```
 As can be seen from the [table](#Model_table) above, the growth rate remains the same with the *fuds* increasing from 4131 to 5738.
 The mean path length increases from 9.49 to 9.81 *slices*.
 The multiplier at each step for *model* 15 is 2.40.
 If this were to continue for *model* 19 the expected path length would be 9.86.
 The actual increase is to 9.81, which implies the multiplier has increased to 2.42 overall.
-This increase in the multiplier suggests that the *alignments* of later *slices* have decreased slightly.
+This increase in the multiplier would suggest that the *alignments* of later *slices* have decreased slightly.
 The median *diagonal* of *model* 15 is 25.75, but the median *diagonal* of *model* 19 is slightly larger at 25.85, so rather than the *alignments* decreasing it may be that the *model* has become slightly more normally distributed with fewer very short paths.
 This is suggested by the higher moments -
 ```
 lengthsCount: 48730
 lengthsMean: 9.81016